SamuelYameogo/Prostate-Cancer-Regression-Analysis/README.md

 ## How to Use
 1. Clone this repository.
-2. Ensure all dependencies are installed: `pip install -r requirements.txt`.
+2. Ensure the following libraries are installed: `pip install pandas numpy matplotlib seaborn scikit-learn scipy joblib`
-3. Run the notebook or Python script to execute the analysis.
+3. Run the notebook to execute the analysis.

 ---